susingha/appx/README.md

 The following **additional** features are implemented:

+* [ ] Splash Screen: Added Splash Screen at initial app startup.
+Changed Manifest.xml to start the SplashScreen activity instead of MainActivity
 * [ ] Quick Delete: Long Pressing on the individual items brings up a quick delete button on all items.
 Long Pressing again will toggle the delete buttons
 * [ ] Edit and Delete: Deletion of a List item can be done from the Edit screen